-Paula Kirsten, born in the 90s in Delmenhorst, Germany is an expressionist, abstract painter.
+Paula Kirsten (b.
+1990s Delmenhorst, Germany) is an expressionist, abstract painter.

 Paula lives and works in Berlin.